avolve-dao/avolve/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is proprietary software owned by Avolve DAO.
+All rights reserved.

 ## 🙏 Acknowledgements